NaliniThondapu/angular_practicee/angularNotes.md

-ng generate component <componentname> --- this command is used to create the component ng generate service <servicename> -- is used to create the services ng generate pipe <pipes name> --- is used to generate the pipes
+ng generate component <componentname> --- this command is used to create the component ng generate service <servicename> -- is used to create the services ng generate pipe <pipes name> --- is used to generate the pipes Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned ----- this command is used in case of any execution policy error for powershell. we need open the power shell as administrator and then select A(for all) then enter.

 ```